jeankhawand/MetropolyTAN/MetropolyTANCore/README.md

 For Windows(consider using WSL or [check this](https://stackoverflow.com/questions/56290892/get-userid-in-ms-windows-for-uid-and-gid-mapping))

+:warning: **P.S: In case container complains about UserID or GroupID already exists consider creating a group or user and link user with that group and apply commands above (usually newly created User/Group apply higher number ids)** :warning:

+---

-1. make sure you are in the project directory and run
+1- make sure you are in the project directory and run

 ```bash
  docker-compose up -d